 A LightSwitch application logically consists of three tiers: presentation, logic and data storage, and you’ll need to consider access to assets at each tier in order to ensure the right level of access is achieved.
 With LightSwitch, you can build access-control logic into applications at the right level.
 Moreover, you’ll find that LightSwitch leverages the access-control fundamentals in the underlying technologies and allows for common access-control configuration through IIS and ASP.NET.

 This article examines how access control works in LightSwitch applications.
 First, we’ll describe the features LightSwitch provides for access control in a three-tier architecture.
 Next, we’ll briefly review deployment as it pertains to access control and show some ways to further control access using the technologies that support LightSwitch.
-Finally, we’ll discuss access control when deploying to a Windows Azure environment.
+Finally, we’ll discuss access control when deploying to an Azure environment.

 There are two aspects to access control in LightSwitch applications.
 The first is authentication, or how an application verifies a user is who he says he is.
 The second is authorization, which defines what the user is allowed to do or see in the application.